“If I am feeling pain I must have a physiological injury, right?” “WRONG”

 Nobody wants to hear their doctor say it’s “in their heads” because that goes against everything we are taught about pain and can seem like a bit of a brush off.

-Most chronic pain is in fact psychosomatic.
-It can be induced through thoughts of anger, guilt or shame.
-These thoughts can be either known or hidden deep in the subconscious mind from past.
-In either case when the pain becomes the main focus of attention it intensifys.
+Much chronic pain is psychosomatically generated.
+It can be maintained through thoughts of anger, guilt or shame.
+These feelings are usually hidden deep within the subconscious mind.
+Also when the pain becomes the main focus of a persons attention it intensifys and becomes habitual.

-The truth is all of our emotions are positive because they inform us that something needs to be addressed.
-Depressed people, for example are much more likely to suffer from things like IBS, chronic fatigue, fibromyalgia and autoimmune diseases.
+Our emotions inform us that something needs to be addressed.
+Depressed people, for example are much more likely to suffer from things like IBS, chronic fatigue, fibromyalgia and autoimmune diseases because they can’t resolve their inner demons.

 Below are some indicators that your pain maybe psychosomatic.